rusjaell/simple-tcp-server-new/README.md

 # simple-tcp-server

-A simple TCP Socket that utilizes structured operations
+A Simple TCP Server-Client that utilizes structured serialized data for communication between server and client

-A Operation Header is structured as following:
+Communication Protocol is structured as following:

-* 1 byte (Operation Code)
 * 4 byte (Payload Size)
 * N byte (Payload)